Go to Twin Peaks Table of Contents for a note on the analysis.

 (10) Lucy is so shocked to see Frank that she screams and flies comically backward in her chair.

-There are other things going on here, but, for those who don't know that Sheriff Truman would be Frank Truman, rather than Harry Truman, in The Return, perhaps Lucy is playacting for the viewer their own surprise.
+There are other things going on here, but, for those who don't know that Sheriff Truman would have been expected to be Harry Truman from the original series, but we have instead a Frank Truman in The Return, perhaps Lucy is playacting for the long time viewer their own surprise.
 This is Sheriff Truman?
 Why, this isn't Harry!
-Even though the viewer was warned by Lucy, in Part One, that there were two Sheriff Trumans, and that one was out fishing and the other was sick, those who hadn't heard the news in the media about the new Truman would be surprised to see Frank (Robert Forster) rather than Harry (Michael Ontkean).
-In that scene in Part One, the viewer was as the insurance salesman wanting to see Sheriff Truman, but Lucy insisted upon which one, that it would make a difference, an the insurance salesman was helpless to reply which one as he didn't know.
+Even though the viewer was warned by Lucy, in part one, that there were two Sheriff Trumans, and that one was out fishing and the other was sick, those who hadn't heard the news in the media about the new Truman would be surprised to see Frank (Robert Forster) rather than Harry (Michael Ontkean).
+In that scene in part one, the viewer was as the insurance salesman wanting to see Sheriff Truman, but Lucy insisted upon which one, that it would make a difference, and the insurance salesman was helpless to reply which one as he didn't know.
 The viewer who had no knowledge of there being two Trumans, and which one was sick and which one was fishing, was as helpless to make a choice.
 The viewer simply wanted Sheriff Truman, expected the old Sheriff Truman.
 Instead, Lynch hands them a new one, much in the way that the viewer has been handed a new Cooper in the form of Dougie-Cooper.

 (11) ANDY (rushing to check on her): Lucy!
 Lucy!
 You were on the phone again with her, weren't you?